GeorgiaKing/devopscampdemo/README.md

 # devopscampdemo
-A small Demonstration for the DevOpsCamp
+A small Demonstration for the DevOpsCamp Workshop to present an example for a CD-toolchain